JT501/HatchAssignment/README.md

 - Semi-expanded photo picker on tapping the photo icon
 - Drag gestures for expanding and collapsing the photo picker
 - Thumbnail previews for selected images
 - Smooth, fine-tuned animations for all interactions and transitions
+- Haptic feedback integrated into key user actions
 - Modular architecture implemented via Swift Package

 ## Accessibility